kavalcante/photow/README.md

 ![photow](https://cloud.githubusercontent.com/assets/5286092/18990001/914bf704-86e5-11e6-9c7c-b8ddd73aa238.png)

 #Instructions to run
-This project runs with Gulp, and some node dependencies.
+This project runs with webpack, and some node dependencies.
 The first thing that you have to do is `npm install` in the root folder, after hit `enter`, go drink a coffee, and when you come back, all the things should be downloaded and read to go.

 #Setting up firebase SDK